YimingSci/EuropeanPG-Renewables/README.md

 <img width="2144" height="1202" alt="Power_flow" src="https://github.com/user-attachments/assets/0cb0a3ae-b09b-448a-ab2b-24a6e036aad4" />

-## Time-Domain Simulation with Disturbances
+## Dynamic Analysis of the Power Grid

-The dynamic behavior of the network is analyzed using the dynamic_analysis.m script.
+The dynamic behavior of the network is analyzed using the  `Dynamic_analysis.m` script.
-This code applies six initial disturbances across the Iberian Peninsula, with their locations and magnitudes derived from reference [5].
+This code applies six initial disturbances across the Iberian Peninsula, with their locations and magnitudes derived from reference [6].
 Details of the disturbances are provided in Table 1.

 <img width="606" height="270" alt="image" src="https://github.com/user-attachments/assets/5dd2c363-db3b-43b7-94cf-65334b836729" />